m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

       }
     }

 This can get especially bad when using futures, as the point at which we want to perform an asynchronous step is often not a clean break in the logic of the code.
-Say we're using futures to make asynchronous calls to some web API, so that a small number of pooled threads can make our calls to lots of slow third-party web servers, rather than having to keep a blocked thread around for each call we're making.
+Say we're using futures to make asynchronous calls to some web API (so that a small number of pooled threads can make our calls to lots of slow third-party web servers in parallel, rather than having to keep one blocked thread around for each call that hasn't completed yet).

     def webApi1(s: String): Future[Int] = ...
     def webApi2(i: Int): Future(Set[Int]) = ...